Lakshya-04/diffdrive_lidar_slam_ws/README.md

 ---

-## 📈 Future Prospects & Work in Progress

-This project is an active endeavor with several planned enhancements:

--   **[In Progress] Advanced Sensor Integration**:
-    -   Integrate a 3D LiDAR for more detailed environmental perception.
-    -   Implement visual SLAM using the RGB-D camera.
--   **[Planned] Multi-Robot Simulation**:
-    -   Develop a launch system to spawn multiple robots in the same environment.
-    -   Implement a basic multi-robot communication and coordination system.
--   **[Planned] Behavior Tree Development**:
-    -   Create custom behavior tree nodes in Nav2 for complex tasks (e.g., "inspect object," "patrol area").
--   **[Planned] Physical Robot Integration**:
-    -   Create a hardware interface package (`mobile_robot_hw`) to allow the same software stack to run on a physical differential drive robot.
--   **[Planned] CI/CD Pipeline**:
-    -   Set up a GitHub Actions workflow to automate building and testing on every push, ensuring code quality and reliability.

----

 ## 🐳 Docker Deployment

 For a consistent and hassle-free setup, you can use the provided `Dockerfile` to build and run the entire simulation in a container.
 This method handles all dependencies and configurations automatically.